Bhargav00708/system-design-primer/README.md

   <br/>
   <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
 </p>

+<b>In short sharding means you are spliting your large amount of data into small chunk in different table example tinder divides it's user table data into geo location vise into differnt tables</b>

 Sharding distributes data across different databases such that each database can only manage a subset of the data.
 Taking a users database as an example, as the number of users increases, more shards are added to the cluster.